 The School of Health Professions unites under one roof the bachelor degree programmes in Occupational Therapy, Health Promotion and Prevention, Midwifery, Nursing and Physiotherapy; offering students the opportunity to engage in intensive interprofessional exchanges during their studies.
 Topics that are important for all five professional fields are addressed in joint lessons with students of other health professions as learning with, from and about each other stimulates thinking beyond professional boundaries, a quality that is essential to the exercise of the professional activity.

-Students complete three clinical placements of 10 to 12 weeks in different professional fields during their studies.
-In the third semester, a project workshop takes place that involves a practical project with clients.
+Students complete three clinical placements (2. year: 19 weeks; 3. year: 23 weeks) in different professional fields during their studies.
+In the sixth semester, a project workshop takes place that involves a practical project with clients.
 Clinical placement providers are mostly located in German-speaking Switzerland and can be contacted through the ZHAW.